Does Trendelenburg belong in the EMS toolkit?

 EMS providers and nurses have held Trendelenburg as the standard shock position for over 100 years, but new research shows that it has limited use and might even harm certain patients.

-So EMS providers and educators must ask: Is Trendelenburg still a good idea?
-Should we still use Trendelenburg position on patients?
+So EMS providers and educators must ask: Is Trendelenburg position still used?
+And should we still use Trendelenburg position for EMS patients?

 Can Trendelenburg help patients in shock?